 Since leaving Yale School of Art Ellen Altfest has developed her own distinct and devoted approach to a figurative and representational painting.
-The writer and artist David Humphrey notes how ‘her paintings celebrate the way objects become engulfed by their surroundings and simple acts of identification multiply and transform’.
+The writer and artist David Humphrey has remarked that ‘her paintings celebrate the way objects become engulfed by their surroundings and simple acts of identification multiply and transform’.

 Altfest always paints from life, drawn towards domestic plants, vegetables and more recently, male models.
 Altfest immerses herself in an intense analysis and personal engagement with the subject that pushes her vision beyond the real.